 Dr. Wakefield brings experience on Capitol Hill to her post at HRSA.
 In the 1990s, she served as chief of staff to two North Dakota senators: Kent Conrad (D) and Quentin Burdick (D).

 She also has served as director of the Center for Health Policy, Research and Ethics at George Mason University in Fairfax, Va., and worked on site as a consultant to the World Health Organization's Global Programme on AIDS in Geneva, Switzerland.

-Dr. Wakefield is a fellow in the American Academy of Nursing and was elected to the Institute of Medicine (IOM).
+Dr. Wakefield is a fellow in the American Academy of Nursing and a member of the Institute of Medicine (IOM).
 She served on the IOM committee that produced the landmark reports To Err is Human and Crossing the Quality Chasm.
 She also co-chaired the IOM committee that produced the report Health Professions Education and chaired the committee that produced the report Quality through Collaboration: Health Care in Rural America.

 In addition, she has served on the Medicare Payment Advisory Commission, as chair of the National Advisory Council for the Agency for Healthcare Research and Quality, as a member of President Clinton's Advisory Commission on Consumer Protection and Quality in the Health Care Industry, and as a member of the National Advisory Committee to HRSA's Office of Rural Health Policy.